renderedghost/sample-data/README.md

 To use the assets in Figma with the Content Reel plugin:

-1. **Install Content Reel**: Open Figma, go to the Community tab, search for "Content Reel" by Microsoft, and install the plugin.
+1. **Install Content Reel**: Open Figma, go to the Community tab, search for ["Content Reel" by Microsoft](https://www.figma.com/community/plugin/731627216655469013), and install the plugin.
 2. **Add Assets to Content Reel**:
+   > Read [Content Reel documentation](https://contentreel.design/) to load content to Figma.
    - For images: Drag and drop image files from your local `sample-data` folder into the Content Reel panel in Figma.
    - For text: Open a text file, copy its content, and then paste it into the Content Reel text section.
 3. **Apply Assets**: Select a frame or text element in your Figma file, then apply the desired asset from the Content Reel panel.